Community sovereign AI compute

 On the geopolitical risk of renting your thinking from abroad, and what a small collective can do about it

-2026-03-22 — 2026-03-22
+2026-03-22 — 2026-05-24

 By which I mean: a machine that can run something like the class of AI models that currently power the tools many of us are starting to depend on for work—coding assistants, research tools, document drafters, agentic workflows.
 The kind of thing that, right now, we rent by the token from a company in San Francisco, or increasingly, from a company in Hangzhou.

 A self-hosted open-weight model, at least at the level of hardware and scale that I have costed here, is not going to match the quality of the best commercial systems.
 Claude, GPT-5+, Gemini—these are the products of billions of dollars of training compute and proprietary post-training.
 The best open-weight models are good—impressively good for many tasks—but they’re not that good, not yet.
-The case for sovereign compute isn’t “this is better than what you’re paying for.”
+The case for sovereign compute isn’t “this is better than what we pay for.”
 It’s “this is good enough that we’d be glad to have it if the commercial options became unavailable, unaffordable, or untrustworthy.”
 It’s a hedge more than a replacement.

 I used AI heavily to scope out some plans (see Australian Sovereign compute technical addendum).
 It’s there if we want to get deep into the weeds.
-Here I’m wondering about the big picture: why would a small collective want to own its own AI compute, what would it look like, and how does it fit into the broader friendly society model?
+Here I’m thinking about the big picture: why would a small collective want to own its own AI compute, what would it look like, and how does it fit into the broader friendly society model?
 And is it affordable right now?

 1 The problem with renting our cognition

-1.2 The infrastructure is a target
+1.3 The infrastructure is a target

 2 What “sovereign compute” looks like at a small scale